 With the summer we’ve been having up here in the Great Brown Lawn (aka: The Great White North), leaving any living thing in your car while you feed your face or do some supposedly “quick shopping”, your pet, or in some cases kids, are boiling away in your car.
 It doesn’t matter if you leave the windows down, it’s gonna get frickin hot and suffocating!

 I’ve seen a few Chuck Norris “Missing in Action” movies.
-One of the way they punch prisoners is by putting them in a small box and let them sweat and boil.
+One of the way they punish prisoners is by putting them in a small box and let them sweat and boil.
 It’s considered torture.
 So, when you leave your pet or kid in the car on a sweltering hot day, you are torturing them.

 Maybe a law could be created to charge people with torture.
-That would be awesome.
+That would be awesome!

-Any excuses, “I was only in there for a second”, or “I wasn’t going to be long.”, that should just add to the sentence, because if your that frickin stupid, then you should et charged for being stupid.
+Any excuses, “I was only in there for a second”, or “I wasn’t going to be long.”, that should just add to the sentence, because if your that frickin stupid, then you should be charged for being stupid.